 Don’t let Big Oil write Canada’s environmental protections: Defend Bill C-69

-Across Ontario, projects like dams and nuclear facilities continue to be approved without proper consideration of the social and environmental implications – and without meaningful consultation with people in this province.
+Across Ontario, projects like mines, dams and nuclear facilities continue to be approved without proper consideration of the social and environmental implications – and without meaningful consultation with people across this province.

-Bill C-69 brings a stronger, more transparent and more predictable project review process.
-For the first time, a project’s impact on Canada’s climate targets would be considered, as well as a project’s consequences on our health – before shovels hit the ground.
+While far from perfect, Bill C-69 does bring a stronger, more transparent and more predictable project review process.
+It requires that a project’s consequences on our health and climate be considered – before shovels hit the ground.

 But Bill C-69 is under attack.
 The oil and gas industry has launched an extensive misinformation campaign targeted both at the Senate committee studying the bill and the media.
 Now, the Senate is on tour to hear from people across the country on the bill – except for Ontario.